North Macedonia Country Report 2020

 Overall, while the state is secular and religious dogmas do not have direct influence on the legal order or political institutions, religious leaders are in close contact with political leaders and influence public discourse in important ways.
 Some high-level officials from the MOC supported the protests instigated by the VMRO-DPMNE in early 2017.
 Some bishops also promoted the boycott of the 2018 referendum, even though the official position of the MOC was that citizens were politically mature and could decide themselves.

 The administrative structures of the state are in place and provide most basic services throughout the country.
-Macedonia has 98% to 99% access to sanitation facilities and water sources.
+98% to 99% of the population have access to sanitation facilities and water sources.
 There have been some efforts to reform the public administration (i.e., enacted several new laws and created new strategies to promote reforms) and to improve delivery of public services, including putting in place the necessary infrastructure for e-government and e-services.
 However, there are significant challenges to the implementation of reforms.
 Clientelistic networks and corruption remain among the main challenges to significant advancements public administration reform.
 Accusations of using the public administration and publicly owned companies to provide employment to loyal members of the ruling parties remain prominent.

 There are continuous efforts to improve the quality of public service in crucial areas like social security services.
 The enormous size of the public administration remains a significant burden on the state budget.
 There is no clear strategy for reforming the administration and to decrease its size.